The previous article in this series is Analyzing the Authorities.

 Similarly, does the “gift of the Holy Spirit” (Acts 2:38; 10:45) specify a gift the Spirit gives (objective genitive) or is the Spirit himself the gift (subjective genitive)?
 Once again, only an accurate understanding of the context can determine this.

 Now imagine what would happen if a grammarian does not believe in the indwelling of the Spirit or perhaps if another does support the Spirit’s indwelling.
-That theology could shape what they would publish about these verses!
+That theology could shape what they would publish in their respective grammars about these verses!

 Faith Of Christ